georgericardo26/ecommerce/README.md

 # ecommerce

-This is a project that represents a technology ecommerce API Tes.
+This is a project that represents a technology ecommerce API Test.
 This is a version test that can be extended for a production test.

 A minimal Django app that implements models that can to do operations into ecommerce API.